-Ø Complete 180 hours of field-based training that is focused on actual experiences with each of the standards identified in the Handbook for the Uah Special Education Eligibility Evaluator (SpEd-EE) Endorsement to include experience with overse types of students, grade levels, and campuses.
+\emptyset Complete 180 hours of field-based training that is focused on actual experiences with each of the standards identified in the Handbook for the Uan Special Education Eligibility Evaluator (SpEd-EE) Endorsement to include experience with everse types of students, grade levels, and campuses.

-{CANDIDATE} has had extensive training and enough experience directly related to the standards up to this point, but needs actual experience administering individualized assessments on real campuses. {CANDIDATE} is a documented (written, video) proficiency administering, scoring, and reporting with content wary assessment tools (e.g., WJ-IV, UNIT, C-TONI).
+{CANDIDATE} has had extensive training and enough experience directly related to the standards up to this point, but needs actual experience administering individualized assessments on real campuses. {CANDIDATE} has documented written, video) proficiency administering, scoring, and reporting with content wary assessment tools (e.g., WJ-IV, UNIT, C-TONI).
 I am seeking consent for the following

 1. Allow an individual to act a visor to the candidate and serve as a local contact person and liaison betwee and the candidate's university supervisor (Edward Schultz, PhD).
-Th quirement is that the Mentor Supervisor holds a num valid school psychology or ologist license in the state of Utah with a minimum of three years of su ful ex rience in special education evaluation and eligibility.
-2. Between {IN e candidate be allowed to administer under supervision hents per class (can be a cognitive, achievement, adaptive, or three individualiz asses behavior using the s ed tools from a USBE-approved assessment list).
-Hopefully this can be done in the flow of the candidate's job using regular time, personal time, conference periods, or other flexible scheduling.
+T um quirement is that the Mentor Supervisor holds a valid school psychology or st license in the state of Utah with a minimum of three years of su rience in special education evaluation and eligibility. ful ex 2.
+Between {IN ERT e candidate be allowed to administer under supervision three individualized hents per class (can be a cognitive, achievement, adaptive, or asses ed tools from a USBE-approved assessment list).
+Hopefully this behavior using the s can be done in the flow of the candidate's job using regular time, personal time, conference periods, or other flexible scheduling.
 This would be the minimum.
 Sometimes LEAs want to use the candidate for more testing and assessor activities than the minimum.
 This is actually preferred; the more real experience for the candidate, the better.